Psianturi/neuro-decode/README.md

 1. Private caregiver identity.
 2. Profile-specific personal notes from a child session.
-3. Raw conversation dumps from Family Assistant.
+3. Raw conversation dumps from Session Orchestrator.

 #### Why Moltbook Matters

 Moltbook gives NeuroDecode a second knowledge layer beyond profile memory.

-Without it, Family Assistant only knows:
+Without it, Session Orchestrator only knows:

 1. the current child profile,
 2. recent sessions,
 3. generic model knowledge.

-With Moltbook, Family Assistant also gains community-derived insight, as long as it is filtered so it does not contradict the child profile.
+With Moltbook, Session Orchestrator also gains community-derived insight, as long as it is filtered so it does not contradict the child profile.

 ### 3. A2A Agent